Sickle cell disease: West Asia

-In Saudi Arabia, about 4.2% of the population carry the sickle cell trait and 0.26% have sickle cell disease.
-The highest prevalence is in the Eastern province, where approximately 17% of the population carry the gene and 1.2% have sickle cell disease.
+In Saudi Arabia, about 4.2% of the population carries the sickle cell trait, and 0.26% have sickle cell disease.
+The highest prevalence is in the Eastern province, where approximately 17% of the population carries the gene and 1.2% have sickle cell disease.

-In 2005, Saudi Arabia introduced a mandatory premarital test including HB electrophoresis, which aimed to decrease the incidence of SCD and thalassemia.
+In 2005, Saudi Arabia introduced a mandatory premarital test including HB electrophoresis, which aimed to decrease the incidence of sickle cell disease and thalassemia.

 In Bahrain, a study published in 1998 that covered about 56,000 people in hospitals in Bahrain found that 2% of newborns have sickle cell disease, 18% of the surveyed people have the sickle cell trait, and 24% were carriers of the gene mutation causing the disease.
-The country began screening of all pregnant women in 1992 and newborns started being tested if the mother was a carrier.
+The country began screening of all pregnant women in 1992, and newborns started being tested if the mother was a carrier.
 In 2004, a law was passed requiring couples planning to marry to undergo free premarital counseling.
 These programs were accompanied by public education campaigns.